amille90/osticket-post-installation/README.md

 </p>
 <br />
-Step 47: Notice it say 'Admin Panel in the upp right hand side instead of 'Agent Panel.
+Step 47: Notice it says 'Admin Panel' in the upper right hand side instead of 'Agent Panel'.
 This means you are now operating from the agent panel.
 In the next few steps back-end users will now be added to osTicket.
 Click on Users.
 </p>
 <p>
 <img src="https://i.imgur.com/2incyHs.png"/>